yugpatel26/soc-log-analyzer/README.md

 ## 📖 How It Works

 The tool reads login attempt records from `login_logs.csv`.
 Using a menu-driven interface, users can:
-1. View all logged login attempts
+1. View all logged login attempts.
-2. Detect IPs with excessive failed login attempts
+2. Detect IPs with excessive failed login attempts.
-3. Search logs by IP address or username
+3. Search logs by IP address or username.
 4. Identify accounts that succeeded after multiple failed attempts (possible compromise)

 Suspicious activity is flagged directly in the console, and a summary report can be exported to CSV for further review.